 If you are still unhappy following the second stage decision, you can take your case to the Pensions Ombudsman provided you do so within 3 years from the date of the original decision (or lack of a decision) about which you are complaining.

-At any time, if you are having difficulties in sorting out your complaint, you may wish to contact TPAS.
-They can provide free advice and information to explain your rights and responsibilities.
+If at any time you are having difficulties in sorting out your complaint, you may wish to visit the

 The Pensions Ombudsman investigates complaints and settles disputes about pension schemes.
-However, before contacting the Ombudsman’s office, you will be expected to have received stage one and two decisions by the LGPS and have asked for help and advice from TPAS.
+However, before contacting the Ombudsman’s office, you will be expected to have received stage one and two decisions by the LGPS and have asked for help and advice from the Money Helper web site.